 I only got 35% of my money back when I didn’t do the trip and learned a very wise lesson to never EVER prepare in advance.
 You can get everything cheaper in South-America anyway since you don’t need all these middle-man companies that help you buy something all the way in Europe that is being offered 5 times cheaper in South-America.
 And you are not stuck with something that might have seemed like a good idea at the time, but isn’t entirely what you want once you’re there.

 We did go to an island on the lake from Copacabana, Isla del Sol, but it was supercheap to get there and far more genuine than what would have been more of a “look at the indigenous!” tourist attraction.
-We first spent the night in Copacabana in possibly the worst hostel we all had ever been.
+We first spent the night in Copacabana in possibly the saddest hostel we all had ever been.
 I’m not exactly someone who wishes to travel in comfort and I am used to quite a lot, but this first encounter with Bolivia revealed quite a shock compared to what I was used to in Peru.
-There was no running water, a disgusting kitchen, and hail pooring in at night and soaking half my backpack in the morning, we ran away as fast as we could in the morning without paying. (the “hostelowner” (aka the local sheep herder) agreed on us not paying when he saw the soaked room by the way).
+There was no running water, a disgusting kitchen, and hail pooring in at night soaking my bed and half my backpack in the morning, we left as fast as we could in the morning. (the “hostelowner” (aka the local sheep herder) agreed on us not paying when he saw the soaked room).

 The only reason we had gone there in the first place was because it looked adorable, but it was far from comfortable.
 It was only one step better from sleeping outside, in that the rain didn’t directly hit our faces.